 Bug Syllable Sort!
 Glue the bug cards on green popsicle sticks and make little grass cups (fill with dried peas) for a fun buggy syllable game.
 Students count out the number of syllables in the word and stick it in the matching cup.

 Bug Writing Table!
 If your students LOVE legos as much as mine do, they will LOVE building words with letter legos from Lakeshore Learning.
 I always try to put something new or a new writing tool at the writing table to keep it exciting.
 These insect word cards are the best because they have real photographs of bugs on them!
 The green bucket has insect fine motor strips which students can trace or cut for some fun fine motor work.

 Bug Bookshelf!
 Friends, there are just so many wonderful bug books available that it’s hard to pick which ones will go on the shelf!
 My new favorite is Bug Zoo, and I have a giant list of my favorite bug books HERE.

 Bug Science!
-There are many insects you can bring into your classroom for an insect theme like ants, ladybugs or butterflies.
-Bringing live insects in the classroom gives students the opportunity to observe the insects closely from how they move, to what they eat and even observe parts of the life cycle of the insect.
+There are many insects you can bring into your classroom for an insect theme, like ants, ladybugs, or butterflies.
+Bringing live insects into the classroom gives students the opportunity to observe the insects closely, from how they move, to what they eat, and even observe parts of the life cycle of the insect.
 I typically only do one live insect each year in my classroom.
-You can build on the bug science theme by placing plastic insects, life cycle posters, parts of the insect posters, books, vocabulary cards, magnifying glasses and discovery pages at the table.
+You can build on the bug science theme by placing plastic insects, life cycle posters, parts of the insect posters, books, vocabulary cards, magnifying glasses, and discovery pages at the table.

 Insects are so tiny and may be difficult to see.
 No problem!
 During small group time, I will place the insect habitat on the floor for students to observe.
-They lay on their bellies to observe the insect while the share what they notice, see and wonder.
+They lay on their bellies to observe the insect while they share what they notice, see, and wonder about.
 Then they draw something they observed just like real scientists!